cuillerejs/cuillere/README.md

   </a>
 </p>

-> cuillere is an asynchronous execution framework based on generator functions and middlewares.
+> cuillere is an extensible asynchronous execution framework based on generator functions.

 **🚧 cuillere is still in early development stage, the API may change at any time.**

 ## Why ?

-The goal of cuillere is to abstract some inevitable technical complexity (such as managing database transactions) in middlewares, and keep business code as simple and focused as possible.
+The goal of cuillere is to abstract some inevitable technical complexity (such as managing database transactions) in plugins, and keep business code as simple and focused as possible.

 ## Usage